Kunull/Blog/blog/2024-04-10-ejpt-review.md

 Even though I was confident that most of my answers were correct, I made a severe error in my approach.

-Before atttemptin the exam I had read in a couple different reviews that one should treat the exam like an actual pentest and not a CTF.
+Before attempting the exam I had read in a couple different reviews that one should treat the exam like an actual pentest and not a CTF.
 Even INE makes you aware of this fact in their "Letter of Engagement".

 ![image](https://github.com/Kunull/Blog/assets/110326359/5e447490-fb1f-45a3-adab-bfbc1bb2c7ae)